1st May 2015

 Bushcamp (238.1) to Bushcamp (261.7)

 My big day yesterday came at a price.
 I may have proved to myself that I can put in the big hard days hiking, but backing it up the next day.
 Maybe not.
 My first steps in the morning must have looked more like C3-PO, the droid from Star Wars.
+I was hiking like a robot.
 My muscles and joints were both stiff and sore with little in the way of strength.
 But I kept moving, slowly, slowly.

 After almost 2 hours I found a comfortable place to stop for my second breakfast with the tall trees and birds for company.
 When I finished and headed back on the trail I left my sunglasses behind.
 It was a 1 hour round trip to pick them up.
 Still to this moment I’m questioning if it was worth the effort.